David Frum has had two careers that now look more connected than they did at the time.

 Why he matters now

-As of April 30, 2026, David Frum matters because he outlasted the tidy categories that first made him famous.
+David Frum matters because he outlasted the tidy categories that first made him famous.

 He is still a conservative in the broad intellectual sense, but he is now read as much for his diagnosis of the right as for any old alignment with it.
-He writes from inside a tradition and against many of its current habits at the same time.
+He writes from inside a tradition and against many of its present habits at the same time.
 That is why he remains useful.